electric-decade/ed-wiki/electric-vehicles.md

 ### Won't I need to replace the battery?

 Not likely.
 Electric vehicles in general come with an eight year and 160,000km warranty.
 There are [stories of people driving their electric vehicle over 1million km](https://thedriven.io/2019/11/29/tesla-model-s-busts-ev-myths-with-historic-1-million-kilometres-driven/) having only replaced the battery once.
 So a single battery has lasted over 500,000km.

+### Aren't electric vehicles expensive?

+Yes, but it depends on your budget.
+Unfortunately for many people with a budget of less than $50,000 AUD for a car, an electric vehicle is too expensive.
+However, if your budget stretches to this and beyond an electric car has lower running costs and lower servicing costs than other cars.